 - Close excess programs and apps on your computer.
 The only thing that should be uploading when you stream is your encoder.
 Peer-to-peer networking has probably ruined its fair share of live streams, so wait until you’re off the air.

 - Use cloud-based multistreaming.
 Multistreaming, or streaming live to several platforms at the same time, is incredibly useful for content creators.
 It helps reach new audiences, saves time, and offers great tools from various platforms.
-Unfortunately, it can also be incredibly demanding on your CPU and bandwidth.
+Unfortunately, it can also be demanding on your CPU and bandwidth.
 To deal with it, use a cloud-based multistreaming service to bear some of that load.

 - Remove malware; use ad blockers and privacy tools.
 Malware, ads, and online tracking can use up some of your upload bandwidth.
 Remove, stop, or block any of these speed-leeching undesired programs.

-🔥 How to stream with low upload speed
+🔥 How to stream with a low upload speed

-Bonus tip: thanks to our multistreaming technology, you can schedule and live stream your pre-recorded content to top platforms, like YouTube, Facebook, Twitter, Twitch and more, all at the same time.
+Bonus tip: Thanks to our multistreaming technology, you can schedule and live stream your pre-recorded content to top platforms, like YouTube, Facebook, Twitter, Twitch, and more, all at the same time.